American Samoa: Economy

 The overwhelming majority of public sector employees work for the American Samoa territorial government.
-One tuna cannery is StarKist, which exports several hundred million dollars worth of canned tuna to the United States each year.
+One tuna cannery is StarKist, which exports several hundred million dollars' worth of canned tuna to the United States each year.
 In early 2007, the Samoan economy was highlighted in the Congress at the request of Eni Faleomavaega, the Samoan delegate to the United States House of Representatives, as it was not mentioned in the minimum wage bill.
 It was given no exemption from the coming increases, which he protested as unfair to the Samoan economy.
 House Speaker Nancy Pelosi initially granted his request for an exemption, but backed down after being accused of serving special interests, since tuna packing company Chicken of the Sea was based in her district.
 Samoa Packing, a Chicken of the Sea subsidiary closed in 2009, citing both minimum wage increases and increasing foreign competition, with the latter as the "main reason".
 Minimum wage in Samoa has been the topic of much debate, with the Samoan government and Chamber of Commerce strongly opposed, while businesses and workers hold nuanced views.

+GDP

 From 2002 to 2007, real GDP of American Samoa increased at an average annual rate of 0.4 percent.
 The annual growth rates of real GDP ranged from −2.9 percent to +2.1 percent.
 The volatility in the growth rates of real GDP was primarily accounted for by changes in the exports of canned tuna.
 The tuna canning industry was the largest private employer in American Samoa during this period.
 In 2017, GDP in American Samoa decreased by 5.8%, but in 2018 it increased by 2.2%.

 From 2002 to 2007, the population of American Samoa increased at an average annual rate of 2.3 percent, and real GDP per capita decreased at an average annual rate of 1.9 percent.

+Employment

-Agricultural production serves as a cover for domestic needs and only a small share of fruits and vegetables are exported.
+Agricultural production covers for domestic needs and only a small share of fruits and vegetables are exported.
 According to figures as of 2013, the ratio between import and export is almost balanced.
 Many residents rely on transfer payments from relatives living on the mainland or from federal subsidies.